iadvize/documentation/docs/building-your-bot-on-iadvize.md

 **Note:** A bot operator is associated to ONE and only ONE language.
 So, if you want your bot to answer several languages, you have to create multiple bot operators.

-**Note2:** Make sure you enter the right language because you can't change the language of a bot.
+**Note2:** Make sure you specify the right language because you can't change the language of a bot.

 ## Chat with your bot